railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

    :scale: 65
    :align: center

-   *Change in stock for a product managed as Make to Stock*
+   *Change in Stock for a  Make to Stock Product*

 .. _fig-stfrord: